 Value of Antiques

-The value of antiques is affected by many different factors.
-Like any other merchandise the antique china value is subject to the demand and supply situation.
-Antiques highly sought after but scarce can usually command a better price.
+The value of antiques is affected by several factors.
+Like any other merchandise antique china value is subject to the demand and supply situation.
+Antiques that are highly sought after but are scarce can usually command a better price.

-In individual situations another factor is the value attributed to an antique by its owner, and the price a collector is willing to pay to obtain it for his/her collection.
+In individual situations another factor is the value attributed to a specific antique by its owner, and the price other collectors are willing to pay for it to obtain it for their collection.
+In other words, this is dependent on the demand and supply situation on the antique market.

-Therefore, the actual value of an antique may never be the same at any two points in time, or in two different sales locations.
+Therefore, the actual value of an antique may never be the same at two points in time, or in two or more different sales locations.

-The following points are decisive factors applying to the value of antiques in general and/or antique china wares.
+The following are decisive factors applying to value of antiques in general and/or antique china.
+(See details below)

 • Age